-The D/A converters on the HERON_IO5V are 16bit converters capable of accepting data at a rate of 160MSPS, this gives a data rate requirement of 640Mbytes/sec.
-A DSP or Host program cannot generate data at that rate, so it is useless to take that data directly from the HERON FIFOs.
+The use of the 100Mhz clock for the D/As means that 400Mbytes/sec of data is being consumed by the D/As.
+A DSP or Host program cannot consume data at that rate, so it is useless to take that data directly from the HERON FIFOs.